akavity/wildberries-appium/readme.md

 * Test 3.
 Adding a product to the cart.
 * Test 4.
 Removing the product from the cart.
 * Test 5.
 Select a trend.
 * Test 6.
-Select a currency
+Select a currency.
+* Test 7.
+Add a product to favorite.
+* Test 8.
+Remove the product from favorite.

 ## Technologies: